zlypher/msbuild-basics/README.md

  - **Properties** are similar to variables.
 The are key/value pairs and can be reused throughout the project file.
  - **Items** are inputs into the build system and typically represent files.
  - **Tasks** are chunks of executable code (written in managed code).
 So they act somewhat like functions.
  - **Targets** can be compared to function as well.
-The group multiple tasks together and represent potential entry points.
+They group multiple tasks together and represent potential entry points.

 ## Getting Started

 ### Hello World

-Let's start with a simple Hello World.
+Let's start with a simple Hello World example.

 ```xml
 <!-- demo.csproj -->